 But, we’ve used several specific phrases with our 2 year olds that have really helped them learn and practice obedience, kindness, patience, etc…

-update: I originally wrote this post when we had 1 two year old.
-I’ve edited it since bringing 3 kids through the toddler phase and this stands as the NUMBER ONE MOST USEFUL THING IN OUR HOME WITH A TODDLER.
-If you want to correct terrible toddler behavior, get used to saying this in your firm mommy voice.
+Update: I originally wrote this post when we had 1 two year old.
+I’ve edited it since bringing 4 kids through the terrific twos and this stands as the NUMBER ONE MOST USEFUL THING IN OUR HOME WITH A TODDLER.
+If you want to correct terrible toddler behavior, get used to saying this in your firm mommy teacher alpha speech voice.

 I love my toddler and I love her spunk, her go-getter spirit.
 But it’s good that she knows she’s not in charge.
 Not only is it good.
-It frees her.
+It frees her up to be a kid!
 Kids push push push and test test test, but deep down they want to know where you draw the line.

 That’s why the Danish call it “the boundary phase.”
 Your two year old isn’t terrible… she is wired to test the boundary!